 Because the hard skills are more tangible, people tend to focus on them more than they do on the soft skills.
 But the soft skills are the hardest to pick up and require a sustained effort over time to develop.
 Soft skills include things like empathy, patience, trusting the journey, listening, communication, and self-awareness (which by itself can solve so many problems on its own).
 Whatever practices you choose to put in place to learn them, make sure you spend more time and effort in the long run on the soft skills than you do on the hard ones, especially if one of your goals is to be satisfied and happy with what you do for a living.

 Impostor syndrome is the false belief that one isn't qualified or good enough to do what he or she does.
 It happens when we tell ourselves we are going to fail or that there is something wrong with us despite external evidence to the contrary.
-This evidence can include promotions, the number of clients we have, satisfied customers, strong engagement with our content, partnerships, new jobs, the list goes on.
+This evidence can include promotions at work, the number of clients we have, satisfied customers, strong engagement with our content, partnerships, new jobs, the list goes on.